• Published April 1, 2024

 1. Initiate.

 After understanding the need for change, effective change leaders begin by making the case for the change they seek.
 This can include evaluating the business context, understanding the purpose of the change, developing a clear vision and desired outcome, and identifying a common goal.
-Unsuccessful leaders say they didn’t focus on these tasks enough to reach a common understanding of the goal.
+Unsuccessful change leaders say they didn’t focus on these tasks enough to reach a common understanding of the goal.

 2. Strategize.